 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town has one item that is reported on the government-wide statement of net position which relate to outflows from changes in the net pension liability.
+The Town has one item that is reported on the government-wide statement of net position which relates to outflows from changes in the net pension liability.
 The deferred pensions will be recognized in pension expense in future years as more fully described in Note III, subsection A.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town has only one type of item, which arises only under a modified accrual basis of accounting, which qualifies for reporting in this category.
-Accordingly, the item unavailable revenue is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from three sources: property taxes, intergovernmental and other.
+The Town has two items which qualify for reporting in this category.
+The first arises under the modified accrual basis of accountant and accordingly, the item unavailable revenue is reported only in the governmental funds balance sheet.
+The governmental funds report unavailable revenues from four sources: property taxes, excise taxes, intergovernmental and other.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The second item, which arises under the full accrual basis of accounting and is reported on the government-wide statement of net position, relates to inflows from changes in the net pension liability.
+The deferred pensions will be recognized in pension expense in future years as more fully described in Note III, subsection A.